locpham0804/tiktok_comment_crawler/README.md

 ```
 The connector has been created.
 Now everytime "tiktokcomment" table in postgres has an update, the update information will send to kafka under topic "postgres.public.tiktokcomment"

-Continue to run a terminal with this command to monitor data to check synchronize between kafka and postgres.
+After the live is ended, continue to run a terminal with this command to monitor data to check synchronize between kafka and postgres.
 ```
 python3 kafka_consumer.py
 ```